 Sub-state regions are SA4 (2016 ASGS), italicised regions are SA3 (2016 ASGS).

-Occupied private dwellings.
+Calculation based on occupied private dwellings.
 Includes any type of internet connection that can be accessed from the dwelling via any method (computers, mobile or smart phones, gaming consoles, etc).

 C 2.3.2 Residential water supply